UNF Open Educational Resources (OER) Initiative

 - Submit a final project report that includes a narrative summarizing the challenges and accomplishments of the experience of finding/using OER materials, impact on teaching, impact on students, and lessons learned.

 - Provide a copy of the revised syllabus or course outline used for the class and make available to other department faculty teaching the same course.

 Funds will be distributed in 2 payments; 50% upon completion of training sessions, and 50% upon project completion and reporting.
 Selected proposals will be highlighted on an initiative website.

-The application period Oct.
-23 to Nov.
-27, 2017.
-Project timelines may vary but must be completed by August 1, 2018, with implementation no later than Spring 2019.
-A maximum of 10 proposals will be funded.
+We are accepting applications through May 29, 2018.
+Project timelines may vary but must be completed by January 7, 2019, with implementation no later than Fall 2019.
 A letter of support from the academic chair is required.